Operating System (OS)

 Use Case: Consumer electronics, automotive systems, medical equipment.

-Example: QNX, embedded Linux.
+Examples: QNX, Embedded Linux.

-Highly optimized for specific hardware.
+Advantages: Highly optimized for specific hardware, low power consumption.

-Restricted to a narrow range of functions.
+Disadvantages: Limited flexibility in updates or modifications, restricted to a narrow range of functions.

 The interface of an operating system (OS)